Utah Income Tax Penalties and Interest

 - If the underpayment is due to fraud with intent to evade the tax, the penalty is the greater of $500 per period or 100% of the underpayment.

-See Publication 58, Utah Interest and Penalties for more information, including penalties for other taxes.
+See Pub 58, Utah Interest and Penalties for more information, including penalties for other taxes.

-If there is a failure to file an information return or a complete supporting schedule, the penalty is $50 for each return or schedule up to a maximum of $1,000.
+If you fail to file an information return, complete a required supporting schedule, or use an approved form, the penalty is $50 for each return or schedule up to a maximum of $1,000.

 Utah Code §59-1-402 authorizes the Tax Commission to assess interest.
-The interest rate for a calendar year of two percentage points above the federal short-term rate is calculated for underpayments, deficiencies, and delinquencies.
+Interest applies to underpayments, deficiencies, and delinquencies.

-Interest is calculated from the original due date of the return until the tax is paid.
+Interest is calculated from the original due date of the return until the tax liability is paid in full.
 Interest is calculated as follows:

 interest = (unpaid tax) x (interest rate) x (number of days) ÷ 365